Reading Intent Statement

-At Backwell Junior School, children are immersed in a wide range of reading material, whether it is through listening to their class teacher sharing a class novel, through their own independent reader or through a selected text for guided reading.
+At Backwell Junior School, children are immersed in a wide range of reading material, whether it is through listening to their class teacher sharing a class novel, through their own independent reader or through a selected text for whole class guided reading.
 Texts taught in previous years leave a lasting impression and our ‘Power of Reading’ approach to teaching writing though high quality texts, engages pupils of all abilities.
 A range of topic based non-fiction texts are available for the children to access in each classroom, enabling them to read around their different topics and gain exposure to Tier 2 and 3 vocabulary.

 All children have access to a variety of texts on their class bookshelf.
 As well as parental recording in their Reading Records, children note down the titles read in their individual Reading Logs kept in school, enabling class teachers to monitor for suitability and variety.

 Continuity with the West Leigh Infants reading scheme is maintained via assessment data from the Year 2 teachers.
 This also enables us to highlight children in Year 3 who might need additional support with their phonics/ reading, where through shared data and our own baseline assessment, individual phonic needs are targeted and supported, following an intervention programme for the lowest 20% of children.
 This is reflected in Years 4, 5 and 6 along with reading intervention for fluency and comprehension.